sowbug/mkeosimg/README.md

 your nearest Linux machine* and generate a .img that you can dd straight to a new USB drive.

+If you want to create a USB boot drive directly, use `./mkeosdrive` instead.

 # Usage

 * `sudo ./mkeosimg ER-e100.v1.xxxxxxx.tar` (you downloaded that file